himazawa/himazawa.github.io/posts/onyx-boox-go-10.3/index.md

 # Debloating the Onyx Boox Go 10.3

-I was looking for an eink tablet to read books and take notes while I'm away from home.
+I was looking for an eink tablet to r ead books and take notes while I'm away from home.

 After adventuring in the eInk rabbit hole I decided to go for the [Onyx Boox Go 10.3](https://amzn.to/3SC2W6Z): a Black and White eInk Android Tablet with 300ppi that's also good for taking notes, weighting only 365g!